BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Shivani Singh

-Shivani received her Bachelor's in Computer Science from UNIVERSITY and is currently working on her Master's in Computer Science.
+Shivani received her Bachelor's in Computer Science from Rajasthan Technical University and is currently working on her Master's in Computer Science.
 She is currently working on the Polyhedral Dataflow IR project.

 * * *